 - 1) Join a group to study during the semester, or observe a group or organization to which you already belong.
 This may be any type of special-interest group (e.g. book or film club, study group), organization (e.g. your workplace), or community-based group (e.g. neighborhood association).
-Whatever you select, it must be a group with which you will have weekly contact. - 2) Study a current community conflict.
-While it is not necessary that the conflict is one in which you are involved, you will need to follow it closely throughout the semester; thus, it will be important to keep in mind the ease with which you can do that.
+Whatever you select, it must be a group with which you will have weekly contact throughout the semester. - 2) Study a current community conflict.
+While it is not necessary that the conflict is one in which you are involved, you will need to follow it closely throughout the semester; thus, keep in mind the ease with which you can do that.

-Reflection papers are due at the beginning of the class periods on Sep.
-15, Oct.
-6, Oct.
-20, and Nov.
-10. The papers may be submitted as a hard copy in class, through Blackboard (an assignment will be created for each paper), or via e-mail to gcerasal@gmu.edu.
+Reflection papers are due at the beginning of the class periods on Feb.
+8, Mar.
+1, Mar.
+22, and Apr.
+12. The papers may be submitted as a hard copy in class or via e-mail to gcerasal@gmu.edu.
 One point will be deducted for each day a paper is late - no papers will be accepted after 5 days from the original deadline.